Healthcare practices must practice effective physician reputation management to succeed in today’s climate.

 Whatever comes of this, know that those who read the review and your response will understand you tried to make things right.
 Ignoring it allows it to fester, and can make others think you don’t care enough about the patient experience.
 Both are bad for your practice.

-In some cases, initiating a dialog is all it takes to turn the table for your clinic.
+In some cases, responding to reviews and initiating a dialog is all it takes to turn the table for your clinic.
 In many cases, negative reviews are left by people who are frustrated and want to be heard.
 Reaching out helps them feel heard and can help soften hard feelings toward your practice.

 Once you’ve appeased the reviewer, you can decide whether you’re comfortable asking them to remove the negative review.